Module TerrainFilter

 Example 1

 The first example classifies the 3D ALS point cloud of a forest scene.
-Since no buildings are available, it is sufficient to use only 3 pyramid levels with grid sizes of 1m, 2m and 4m, respectively.
-In the final level all points within a band of -0.75 ot +0.5m are accepted as ground points.
+Since no buildings are present, it is sufficient to use only 3 pyramid levels with grid sizes of 1m, 2m and 4m, respectively.
+In the finest level all points within a band of -0.75 ot +0.5m are accepted as ground points.

 opalsTerrainFilter -inf fullwave2.odm -filter echo[last] -pyramidLevels 3 -filterThresholds 0.5 1 2 -gridSize 1